docker/docs/docker-for-windows/troubleshoot.md

 #### Networking issues on pre Beta 10 versions
 Docker for Windows Beta 10 and later fixed a number of issues around the networking setup.
 If you still experience networking issue, this may be related to previous Docker for Windows installations.
-In this case, please quit Docker for Windows and perform the following steps:
+In this case, quit Docker for Windows and perform the following steps:

 ##### 1. Remove multiple `DockerNAT` VMswitches